Ignacio Saavedra: Sochi

+Rubin Kazan

+On 19 February 2026, Saavedra joined on loan to Rubin Kazan on a deal until the end of the 2025–26 season.
+On 16 July 2026, Rubin made the transfer permanent and signed a three-year contract with Saavedra.

 International career

 He represented Chile U17 at the 2015 FIFA U-17 World Cup, reaching the second stage and proving his reliability by playing all the matches.
 At under-20 level, Saavedra represented Chile in the 2018 South American Games, winning the gold medal.

-At senior level, after being called up to some training microcycles by both Reinaldo Rueda and Martín Lasarte, making his international debut in the friendly match against Bolivia on March 26, 2021, at the 87th minute.
+At senior level, after being called up to some training microcycles by both Reinaldo Rueda and Martín Lasarte, making his international debut in the friendly match against Bolivia on 26 March 2021, at the 87th minute.